-- 1. If you have met the retirement eligibility requirements when you leave Active Service, you may retire and begin to receive your pension or defer your benefits into DROP. - 2.
-If you have 5 or more years of Pension Service, you may leave your contributions with DPFP until you: - a.
-Take a refund of the Member contributions you paid to DPFP: - b.
+- 1. Upon leaving Active Service, if you have met the retirement eligibility requirements (age 55 and at least 10 years of pension service), you may retire and begin to receive your pension or defer your benefits into DROP. - 2.
+If you have 10 or more years of Pension Service, you may leave your contributions with DPFP until you: - a.
+Take a refund of the Member contributions you paid to DPFP; - b.
 Return to active service with the City as a Police Officer of Firefighter; or - c.
-Become eligible to receive retirement benefits. - 3.
-If you have fewer than 5 years of Pension Service, you must take a refund of the Member contributions that you have paid to DPFP
+Become eligible to receive retirement benefits at age 55. - 3.
+If you have fewer than 10 years of Pension Service, you must take a refund of the Member contributions that you have paid to DPFP.